oslokommune/okctl/userdocs/src/getting-started/clean-up.md

 * EC2 -> Load Balancers -> Delete any load balancers with tags matching the name of your cluster (try the filter tag:elbv2.k8s.aws/cluster : mycluster-myenv)

-* EC2 -> Auto Scaling Groups -> Delete any auto scaling groups with a name matching your cluster
+* EC2 -> Auto Scaling Groups -> Delete any auto-scaling groups with a name matching your cluster

 ### Remove Fargate Profile